voceconnect/thermal-api/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Thermal is the WordPress plugin that gives you the power of WP_Query in a RESTful API.

+== Description ==
+Thermal is the WordPress plugin that gives you the power of WP_Query in a RESTful API.
 Thermal supports client-based decisions that when combined with a responsive design framework, allow for a truly responsive application leveraging a WordPress content source.

 == Installation ==